marcyeo/SC1015_MiniProject_Submission/README.md

 - [Overall Ranking]()

 # Notebook Details
 ## Cleaning and Preparation
+The dataset contained a mix of numerical and categorical columns.
+The data was cleaned to make it suitable for Exploratory Data Analysis and for procesing by our machine learning models.
+To do this, we:
-1. Check and remove missing values, duplicates and outliers within the dataset
+1. Checked and removed missing values, duplicates and outliers within the dataset
-2. Remove irrelevant columns: 'Loan ID', 'Customer ID', 'Months since last delinquent'
+2. Removed columns: 'Loan ID', 'Customer ID', 'Months since last delinquent', that are either used for customer identification or contained a large number of missing values
-3. Standardise names of variables
+3. Standardise names of variables to make analysis easier

 ## Exploratory Data Analysis
 1. Numerical Data